The Sovereign Mintmark Collection by The Royal Mint

 When we added our "Save Over £500!" heading, the price differential between our sets and those of the Mint, was indeed over £500.
 Since then, gold prices have risen, and we change our prices depending on bullion market gold prices, whereas we guess that the Royal Mint react more slowly to price changes.
 With their much bigger profit margins, they can well afford to do this.
 Because our prices are more competitive, we need to review our prices more frequently.

-Government Wealth Warning
+Government Wealth Warning?

-We wonder if some of the Royal Mint's offerings should come with a "Government Wealth Warning".
+We wonder if some modern issue coin offerings should come with a "Government Wealth Warning".

 According to the Royal Mint's Website*: